koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 	echo Patched signtool: Success
 	```

+If you're curious as to what these utility scripts do, the purpose of these two scripts is:

+	1. To hook the PACE wrap tool's call to Microsoft's sign tool, by acting as a proxy to the actual sign tool.
+	2. To inject the proper command-line arguments to Microsoft's sign tool, along with the original arguments from the PACE wrap tool, so that Azure Trusted Signing will be used instead of the regular HSM code signing.
+	3. To sanitize the arguments that the PACE wrap tool is passing to the Microsoft sign tool, so things don't break.
+This is specifically the purpose of the Python script, and is not ideal but necessary as this step is very complicated to do with batch scripting.
+Another option would've been a single Python script but it is unclear if the PACE wrap tool would've accepted this.

-You should now be able to run `wraptool.exe` such that it invokes `signtool.exe`, making use of ACS.
+In any case, you should now be able to run `wraptool.exe` such that it invokes `signtool.exe` making use of Azure Trusted Signing.
 In order to this, you will need to pass the following arguments, e.g.:

 ```dos
 wraptool.exe sign --signtool aax-signtool.bat --signid 1 --verbose --installedbinaries --account ... --password ... --wcguid ... --in ...
 ```

 Where `aax-signtool.bat` should point its absolute path inside your chosen directory, such as `C:\Tools\aax-signtools.bat`.

-You can ignore the `--signid 1` argument, but it is necessary to make wraptool work.
+You can ignore the `--signid 1` argument, but it is necessary to make wraptool work as it expects this argument to be present (remember, it is still thinking we are using HSM code signing, which we are not).
+This argument is completely ignored and defused by the actual utility scripts.

-You should now be set up to code sign AAX using ACS.
+You should now be able to code sign and wrap binaries using Azure Trusted Signing.
+Remember to use `wraptool.exe sign` for code signing AAX plugins, and `wraptool.exe wrap` for wrapping and code signing binaries such as standalone applications.

 ## 3. Final words

-With any luck, you should now have Azure Trusted Signing working with `signtool.exe` to sign application binaries, as well as with `wraptool.exe` to sign AAX binaries.
+With any luck, you should now have Azure Trusted Signing working with `signtool.exe` to sign application binaries, as well as with `wraptool.exe` to wrap and/or sign binaries.

+Your mileage may vary depending on your situation, but the above instructions have been shown to been helpful for a lot of people so far!

 Happy hacking!